-Credit(s): 1.0 Visual/Performing Art credit
+Open to Grade(s): 10, 11, 12 Length: 1 year Credit(s): 1.0 Visual/Performing Art credit

-Fee: \$40 Lab fee
+Prerequisite(s) Art 1 and Art 2 Fee: \$40 Lab fee

 This class is designed for serious art students to improve their technical and visual communication skills.
 Assignments focus on drawing and composition in various media.
 Art criticism, multicultural art, art history, aesthetic judgment, and problem solving are integral parts of art student development.
 This course is recommended for highly motivated students.
 There is a summer assignment with this class.